dwallet-labs/dwallet-network/.github/ISSUE_TEMPLATE/code-bug.md

 ---
-name: Sui Code Bug
+name: Ika Code Bug
-about: Create a new software bug for issues encountered running Sui
+about: Create a new software bug for issues encountered running Ika
-title: 'Sui Code Bug or Feature Request'
+title: 'Ika Code Bug or Feature Request'
 labels: bug
 assignees: ''
 ---